 BASYC is one example of these “biofilm” advances, but other similar developments such as Biofill and Gengiflex have also emerged.
 Experiments have focused on growing brand new heart valves and other similarly small and delicate parts of the anatomy out of living material.

 Amazing right?
-That same technology can be applied right at home with your Kombucha SCOBYs.
+That same technology is available right at home with your Kombucha SCOBYs.
 The action of helping to rebuild skin and other tissue works just as well when you cut, scrape or burn yourself.

 For more chronic conditions, the SCOBY can be effective as well.
 One of the most dramatic examples I have come across is my friend Laurie Neverman’s experience curing Cradle Cap on her son just by using SCOBYs!

 Laurie is a wife & mom with a background in engineering and a passion for natural healing, homesteading and gardening.
 She blends old & new ideas at her insightful blog, Common Sense Homesteading.
-She posted this incredible story earlier this year and was kind enough to allow us to feature her here.
+She posted her son’s experience previously and was kind enough to allow us to feature her here.

 The SCOBY Cradle Cap Cure